iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 `nil` is Clojure's `null` value.
 We'll talk about it later.

-To make it easier to talk about values in Boolean context, we define the following terminology:
+To make it easier to talk about values in a Boolean context, we define the following terminology:

-- If a value is considered true in Boolean context, we call it *truthy*.
+- If a value is considered true in a Boolean context, we call it *truthy*.

 - If a value is considered false, we call it *falsey*.

-Any value can be turned into `true` or `false` with the `boolean` function:
+Any value can be turned into `true` or `false` using the `boolean` function:

 ~~~ {.clojure}
 (boolean "foo")   ;=> true